Main content start

 Faculty hosts: Shanhui Fan and Jelena Vuckovic

 Charles Roques-Carmes earned a doctorate in electrical engineering and computer science from MIT in 2022.
 The focus of his work is free-electron light-matter interaction, inverse design, and nanophotonics—how light behaves on the nanometer scale and the interaction of nanometer-scale objects with light.
-At Stanford, Roques-Carmes will work with SSF faculty hosts Shanhui Fan and Jelena Vuckovic to research the fundamental interactions between X-rays and matter, with a focus on developing new X-ray imaging modalities for use in medical imaging and nondestructive imaging (such as airport security scanning devices).
+At Stanford, Roques-Carmes works with SSF faculty hosts Shanhui Fan and Jelena Vuckovic to research the fundamental interactions between X-rays and matter, with a focus on developing new X-ray imaging modalities for use in medical imaging and nondestructive imaging (such as airport security scanning devices).
 His research aims to enhance X-ray imaging’s sensitivity, compactness, safety, and robustness.

 2022